How to Switch From Squarespace 7.0 to 7.1?

 What features are available on 7.1 that are not on 7.0?

 Squarespace 7.1 adds the Fluid Engine for freeform drag-and-drop layouts, section themes for instant color schemes, Member Areas for gated content, improved Acuity Scheduling integration, and a unified template system.
 Version 7.1 also has better mobile editing tools and more consistent design controls across all templates.
+Site Styles persist through redesigns, eliminating the issue of fonts and colors resetting after switching templates.

 Keep Reading